jean-emmanuel/loop192/README.md

 # midilooper

-A minimal MIDI live looper that works like sooperlooper but with MIDI instead of audio.
+Minimal MIDI live looper that works like sooperlooper but with MIDI instead of audio.

 ## OSC
 ```